-Habanos rate their cigars using a single term, encompasses flavour, body, and strength.
+Habanos rate their cigars using a single term, which encompasses flavour, body and strength.
 Their current brand ratings are as follows.

 Smokers tend to separate these characteristics:

-Some of the more common flavours one can observe while smoking a cigar include: spice, cocoa or chocolate, peat moss / earth, coffee, nuts, wood, and berry.
+Some of the more common flavours one can observe while smoking a cigar include: spice, cocoa or chocolate, peat, moss, earth, coffee, leather, grass, bean, nut, wood, and berry.

 Smoking your Cigar